We've all had to start somewhere

 2. Hiking Boots with good ankle support.
 You will NOT be allowed on walks without boots.

-3. Raingear - Waterproof and Windproof jacket and over-trousers.
+3. Raingear – Waterproof and windproof jacket and over-trousers.

-5. Hat and Gloves - Two pairs are recommended in the Winter so as to have a change if they get wet.
-Wool or fleece hat to cover head and ears.
+5. Hat and Gloves – Two pairs are recommended in the winter, so as to have a change if they get wet.

-6. Food - Good quality high energy foods, hot drink, plenty of water (Have a good breakfast before setting out!)
+7. Food – Good quality high energy foods, hot drink, plenty of water (Have a good breakfast before setting out!)

-7. First Aid Kit - And any medicine you need personally.
+8. First Aid Kit – And any medicine you need personally.
 (Details of any illness, personal medicine, who to contact in the event of an emergency, car registration, should be carried in your first aid kit).

-Jeans and trainers are not permitted on our hikes under any circumstances.
-Jeans are extremely cold when wet, and because of the rough terrain we cross proper footwear is essential to reduce the risk of lower leg injuries.
-While we realise that some people prefer hiking in trail runners and feel they are suitable, our leaders are not footwear experts and will likely refuse to lead you if you are not wearing boots.
-Trail runners work well on nice dry trails in the Alps, but crossing a wet slippy boggy area of Wicklow might not be so suitable!
+10. Bring a change of clothes & footwear in a separate bag for after the hike.Jeans and trainers are not permitted on our hikes under any circumstances.
+Jeans are extremely cold when wet and, because of the rough terrain we cross, proper footwear is essential to reduce the risk of lower-leg injuries.
+While we realise that some people prefer hiking in trail runners and feel they are suitable, our leaders are not footwear experts and will probably refuse to lead you if you are not wearing boots.
+Trail runners work well on nice dry trails in the Alps, but might not be so suitable for crossing a wet slippery boggy area of Wicklow!

 It is not unusual to have four seasons in one day in the Irish Mountains (which is half the enjoyment).